CtrlK

 Conciseness

-The skill is extremely verbose at ~400+ lines with extensive JavaScript code blocks that could be significantly condensed.
-Much of the implementation detail (dependency resolution algorithms, batch creation logic, prompt building templates) is internal engine logic that doesn't need to be spelled out line-by-line in a skill file.
-Data structure documentation at the end repeats information already shown in code above.
+The skill is extremely verbose at ~400+ lines with extensive code blocks that could be significantly condensed.
+Much of the content (dependency resolution algorithms, batch creation logic, prompt building templates) is implementation detail that could be in separate files.
+The data structures section at the end repeats information already shown in the code above.

 1 / 3